ptr727/NxWitness/README.md

 Note that currently only the `develop` branch will use online version information at build time.
 The `main` branch still relies on the static `Version.json` file I manually curate and test, when observing version changes via [VisualPing](https://visualping.io/).
-I will enable online updates for the `main` branch when I am confident in the `CreateMatrix` and `releases.json` logic.
+I will enable online updates for the `main` branch when I am confident in the `CreateMatrix` and `releases.json` logic, currently it is [not reliable](https://github.com/networkoptix/nx_open/issues/3).

 ## Network Optix and Docker